remix-run/remix-website/data/posts/merging-remix-and-react-router.md

 Go ahead and use it!
 The upgrade to React Router v7 (once it's ready) will just be a codemod to change all your imports (see above).

 If you'd prefer to use React Router 6, that's great too.
 [We've already ported a lot of goodies from Remix into React Router][remixing-react-router].
-However, you won't get a lot of the features Remix gives you out of the box like SSR and the Vite plugin until we release them in React Router v7.
+However, you won't get a lot of the features Remix gives you out of the box like SSR, prefetching, or the Vite plugin until we release them in React Router v7.

 **What does this mean if I'm on React Router and was planning to migrate to Remix?**